awesomemotive/wp-simple-pay-lite/CONTRIBUTING.md

 ## Contribute To WP Simple Pay

-Community made patches, localisations, bug reports and contributions are always welcome and are crucial to ensure WP Simple Pay Digital Downloads remains the simplest way to collect payments on WordPress.
+Community made patches, localisations, bug reports and contributions are always welcome and are crucial to ensure WP Simple Pay remains the simplest way to collect payments on WordPress.

 When contributing please ensure you follow the guidelines below so that we can keep on top of things.